J-Afzal/First-Year-Project/README.md

  <img src="https://github.com/J-Afzal/First-Year-Project/blob/main/Lab%201/pics/car.jpg" width="400">
 </p>

-Then the Arduino was first coded to move in a straight line for a certain distance(as shown below to the left), then move in a square of a certain size (as shown Course1.ino and below to the right), and finally in a zig-zag shape (as shown in Course2.ino).
+Then the Arduino was first coded to move the car in a straight line for a certain distance (as shown in the gif below and to the left), then was coded to move the car in a square route of a certain size (as shown in the gif below and to the right) and whose code is shown in `Lab 1/Course1.ino`, and finally in a zig-zag shape whose code is shown in `Lab 1/Course2.ino`.

 <p align="center">
  <img src="https://github.com/J-Afzal/First-Year-Project/blob/main/Lab%201/pics/straight%20line.gif">
  <img src="https://github.com/J-Afzal/First-Year-Project/blob/main/Lab%201/pics/square.gif">
 </p>

-## Lab 2
+# Lab 2

-## Lab 3
+# Lab 3